 Abortion Insurance Opt-Out

-Right to Life of Michigan formed Michigan's Voice, a committee to initiate legislation via petition drive that directly paralleled the legislation introduced by Rep. Shirkey and Sen. Jansen.
-The peitition drive began in June 3, 2013 and was completed on Oct.
+Right to Life of Michigan formed No Taxes for Abortion Insurance, a committee to initiate legislation via petition drive that directly paralleled the legislation introduced by Rep. Shirkey and Sen. Jansen.
+The petition drive began in June 3, 2013 and was completed on Oct.
 4, 2013 with over 316,000 signatures submitted (258,088 were required under the Constitution).
 The signatures were certified by the State Board of Canvassers on Dec.
 2, 2013, placing the initiative before the legislature (referred to as Initiated Legislation 1).
 The Michigan House and Senate simultaneously took up the initatiated legislation on Dec.
 11, 2013.
 The House approved the measure by a vote of 62-47; the Senate vote was 27-11 in favor.
 As the measure did not require the Governor's signature, it became law upon approval by the legislature and is now known as Public Act 182 of 2013.

 S.B.
 137-139 were introduced on February 5, 2013, and referred to the Senate Insurance Committee.
 H.B.
 4065-4066 were introduced on January 22, 2013 and referred to the House Committee on Insurance Policy.
 H.B.
 4597 was introduced on April 18, 2013 and also referred to the House insurance committee.